-Date by which schools/academies/nurseries/early years providers 7 November 2023 issue information to parents/carers applying for admission to schools (and published online at www.nelincs.gov.uk) Date by which applications must be submitted online / Common 15 January 2024 Application Forms must be returned to the local authority Date by which allocation notifications sent to parents/carers 16 April 2024 Last date by which offers to be accepted by parents/carers.
-If you do 1 May 2024 not respond it will be assumed you have accepted the place. - School Admission Appeals are heard June and July 2024 Start of new school year 1 September 2024
+Date by which schools/academies/nurseries/early years providers 7 November 2024 issue information to parents/carers applying for admission to schools (and published online at www.nelincs.gov.uk) Date by which applications must be submitted online / Common 15 January 2025 Application Forms must be returned to the local authority Date by which allocation notifications sent to parents/carers 16 April 2025 Last date by which offers to be accepted by parents/carers.
+If you 1 May 2024 do not respond it will be assumed, you have accepted the place.
+School Admission Appeals are heard June and July 2025 Start of new school year 1 September 2025

-G Late applications
+Late applications

-Applications must be submitted by 15 January 2024.
-Where a parent/carer submits a late application, and the lateness has been unavoidable in the opinion of the admissions authority, (e.g. a move into the area), we will be willing to consider such applications up to 31 January 2024.
-Applications received after the 31 January 2024, or without good reason for not meeting the deadline, will be dealt with in accordance with the following procedure:
+Applications must be submitted by 15 January 2025 Where a parent/carer submits a late application, and the lateness has been unavoidable in the opinion of the admissions authority, (e.g., a move into the area), we will be willing to consider such applications up to 31 January 2025.
+Applications received after the 31 January 2025, or without good reason for not meeting the deadline, will be dealt with in accordance with the following procedure: